 Benjamin Franklin Institute of Technology is dedicated to extending all available services and support systems to everyone, without regard to race, color, national origin, religion, sex, age, disability, sexual orientation, veteran or disabled veteran status.
-Toward the goal of providing an equal and unbiased education, the College is prepared to take every possible step to allow students access to its services and to provide the broadest possible opportunity for participation at BFIT.
-Students should make every effort to submit documentation to the Assistant Director of Student Success at least two months prior to enrollment at the college.
+Toward the goal of providing an equal and unbiased education, the college is prepared to take every possible step to allow students access to its services and to provide the broadest possible opportunity for participation at BFIT.

+Students with disabilities who may desire accommodations should make every effort to submit documentation to the Assistant Director of Student Success as early as possible prior to their first semester at the college.